Revision Date: 26 July 2016

 Before the trade-in item is relinquished, the inventory number tag should be removed and be sent to PM.

 Section VI.
 Missing or Stolen Property

-When a department member becomes aware that an item of equipment is missing, a thorough search must be started immediately and be continued until the item is found or it is determined that the item has been stolen or is missing.
+When a department member becomes aware that a Capital or Controlled item is missing, a thorough search must be started immediately and continued until the item is found or it is determined that the item has been stolen or can't be located.

-If an item of property is perceived stolen, the University Police Department should be notified immediately.
+If an item of property is perceived stolen, the University Police Department must be notified immediately.

-If the item(s) are located, the PM Office should be notified.
+If the missing item(s) are located, the Property Management Office must be notified.

-When approved by the Property Manager, the item will be returned to active inventory.
+When approved by Property Management, the item will be returned to active inventory.

-It is further incumbent upon the department head to be sure that the loss was not due to negligence on the part of an employee.
-The Attorney General may investigate the loss and, if the investigation discloses that it was sustained through negligence, the Attorney General may demand reimbursement to the State for the Property loss.
+- It is further incumbent upon the department head to ensure that the loss was not due to negligence on the part of an employee.
+The Chief Financial Officer or the Attorney General may investigate the loss and, if the investigation discloses that it was sustained through negligence, the Chief Financial Officer or the Attorney General may demand reimbursement to the State for the property loss.